jokereactive/jokereactive/_volunteer/aiesec.md

 logo: aiesec.png
 weight: 4
 period: Aug'13-Apr'14
-excerpt: Worked as Team Leader in the CIM Department.
-Organized youth conferences and events.
-Handled their websites, wikis, business intelligence reports and designs.
+excerpt:
 ---
-This page will be updated soon!
+ - Worked as a Team Leader at a youth organization aimed at providing young people with leadership development through cross-cultural internships.
+ -